Zokrates/ZoKrates/README.md

 ## Getting Help

-If you run into problems, ZoKrates has a Gitter room.
-You can come ask for help on [Gitter](https://gitter.im/ZoKrates/Lobby).
+If you run into problems, ZoKrates has a [Gitter](https://gitter.im/ZoKrates/Lobby) room.

 ## License